Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Victoria Park is high nationally.
-The median income is $60,564 and the average income stands at $80,727.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Victoria Park has extremely high incomes nationally.
+The median income is $60,564 and the average income is $80,727.
 This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Victoria Park would be approximately $66,390 (median) and $88,493 (average) as of September 2025.
-According to the 2021 Census, individual earnings in Victoria Park rank at the 82nd percentile nationally ($1,047 weekly), while household income ranks at the 54th percentile.
-The largest income segment comprises 32.4% earning $1,500 - 2,999 weekly (3,604 residents), similar to the surrounding region where this cohort also represents 32.0%.
-High housing costs consume 16.5% of income, but strong earnings place disposable income at the 55th percentile.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $66,390 (median) and $88,493 (average) as of September 2025.
+According to the 2021 Census, individual earnings rank at the 82nd percentile nationally ($1,047 weekly), while household income ranks at the 54th percentile.
+The largest income bracket comprises 32.4% earning $1,500 - 2,999 weekly (3,604 residents), which is similar to the surrounding region where this cohort also represents 32.0%.
+High housing costs consume 16.5% of income, but strong earnings still place disposable income at the 55th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income